imolent/Hysee/README.md

-# Hysee
+# Hysee an amazing mod for curiousity on hypixel!
-a hypixel mod!